-My research focuses on issues lying at the intersection of law, politics, and constitutional rights.
+My research focuses on issues lying at the intersection of legal, political, and normative theory.

 The U.S. Supreme Court and the Domestic Force of International Human Rights Law.
 Lanham, MD: Lexington Books, 2016.

 Universal Rights and the Constitution.
 Albany, NY: SUNY Press, 2014.